memgraph/docs/docs/import-data/overview.md

 the platform.
 You can find a list of all the supported drivers [here](/connect-to-memgraph/drivers/overview.md).

-## Parquet, ORC or IPC/Feather/Arrow
+## Parquet, ORC or IPC/Feather/Arrow files

 If you are a Python user you can import Parquet, ORC or IPC/Feather/Arrow file into Memgraph [using GQLAlchemy](/how-to-guides/table-to-graph-importer).